AvolitesLtd/TitanManual/docs/timelines/creating-a-timeline.md

 1. If you have external timecode source selected but want to use internal timecode for recording, tap the "Timecode Disconnect" <Keys.ContextKey>Link</Keys.ContextKey> button so it shows a broken link.

-2. Press <Keys.HardKey>Record</Keys.HardKey>, \[Timeline\], then the **Select** of the blank fader where you want to store the timeline.
+2. Press <Keys.HardKey>Record</Keys.HardKey>, <Keys.SoftKey>Timeline</Keys.SoftKey>, then the **Select** of the blank fader where you want to store the timeline.
 The Timeline View window will automatically open.

 3. Press the <Keys.ContextKey>Record</Keys.ContextKey> button in the top left of the Timeline View window.

-4. Select which track on the timeline you want to record onto using the \[Track\] softkey or tap on the flashing dotted area of the track you want to use.
+4. Select which track on the timeline you want to record onto using the <Keys.SoftKey>Track</Keys.SoftKey> softkey or tap on the flashing dotted area of the track you want to use.
 You can add triggers to an existing track or create a new track by tapping on the blank area at the bottom.
 Or if you just press <Keys.ContextKey>Record</Keys.ContextKey> again then recording will start using the current track selection.

     ![Timeline quick record dotted tracks](/docs/images/Timeline-Quickrecord-Dotted.png)

-5. Tap again on the track to start recording (or press the \[Start Live Record\] softkey).
+5. Tap again on the track to start recording (or press the <Keys.SoftKey>Start Live Record</Keys.SoftKey> softkey).
 The workspaces will be outlined in red but recording will not begin until the timecode is started.

 6. For internal timecode source, press the <Keys.ContextKey>Play</Keys.ContextKey>  button in the top left of the timeline window to start the timecode running.
 If you are using an external timecode source, start it.